Lorenco Šimić: Sampdoria

-Loan at SPAL
+Loan to SPAL

-On 15 August 2018, Šimić moved on loan to SPAL for the second time with an option to buy.
+On 18 January 2018, Šimić moved on loan to SPAL.
+Then on 15 August, he returned to the club on loan, with an option to buy.

-Loan at Rijeka
+Loan to Rijeka

 On 8 August 2019, Šimić was loaned to Rijeka in Croatia for the 2019–20 season, with a buying option.
-On 13 November 2019 it was reported, that Šimić, alongside three other players, practically no longer was playing for the club, as he still had not made his debut.
-However, that was no reports claiming, that he had been recalled, but at the same time, it was reported that he had left Rijeka, however, not from an official source.
+On 13 November 2019 it was reported, that Šimić, alongside three other players, were no longer playing for the club, as they were yet to make their debuts.
+However, there were no reports claiming, that he had been recalled, but at the same time, it was reported that he had left Rijeka, however, not from an official source.

-Loan at DAC Dunajská Streda
+Loan to DAC Dunajská Streda

 On 6 February 2020, Slovak club DAC Dunajská Streda announced Šimić joined them on loan until the end of the 2019–20 season.
 Overall he made 4 league appearances and three starts in the Slovnaft Cup.
-He did not score but recorded an assist in a league match against Zemplín Michalovce, by aiding a fellow Croat Marko Divković bring the lead to 2–0, in a match, that had concluded with a five-goal win.
+He did not score but recorded an assist for the home side in a league match against Zemplín Michalovce, by aiding fellow Croat Marko Divković score to give DAC Dunajská Streda a 2–0 lead, in a match, that would finish as a 5–0 victory.